 2018 Participation, as student and teacher, to a Hydrogeophysics Course on ERT and TDEM methods which was organized by IGE-IRD and Care Rescif.
 This course was organized in 6 days: first 3 days in class room, then 2 days in the field, 1 day for field interpretation in classroom. .
 In field trip, I am responsibility for electrical sounding.

 2019 Participation, as student and teacher, to a Hydrogeophysics Course which was organized by IGE-IRD and Care Rescif This course was organized in 5 days: first 2 days in class room, 1 day for campus activities, then 1 days in the field, 1 day for field interpretation in classroom.
 In this course, I take responsibility as TDEM practices guide.

+2020 PhD candidate at TEU Doctoral School for Earth, Planetary and Environmental Sciences Grenoble University

+Title thesis: “Evaluation of shallow aquifer resources and vulnerabilities in the South of Vietnam using geophysical resistivity methods”

+Abstract: Groundwater uptakes for HCM City needs (30% of the domestic water) as well as agriculture needs in the Saigon River basin and the Mekong delta rely on shallow (0-100m) and deeper (100-300m) aquifers that are thought to be separated by inter-stratifying clay layers with no evidence of their continuity, creating a possible vulnerability to pollutants.
+Information is therefore required on aquifer geometry and lithology (top and bottom of aquifer including thickness and extent of the hydrostratigraphic unit).
+Moreover, there is no available information about the contribution of the potentially polluted top aquifer to the Saigon River.
+Close to the sea in the Mekong delta, saline intrusion occurs.
+These knowledge gaps reflect a lack of comprehensive information on groundwater resources and related recharge processes.
+In particular, the question arises: what are the hazards related to the main recharge zones? are they vulnerable to pollution? and how are river-aquifer and aquifer-aquifer relationships affecting water resource vulnerability?
+Therefore the aim of the Ph.D. project is to contribute to the aquifer knowledge by the application of integrated resistivity methods (Time and Frequency domain electromagnetic soundings, electrical resistivity tomography) (and possibly Magnetic Resonance sounding) for shallow aquifer characterization in the South of Vietnam.
+The fieldwork will take place in the Cu Chi region, the Mekong delta provinces, as well as an agricultural site in Cambodia.

 PAST PARTICIPATIONS TO PROJECTS RELATED TO EARTH AND ENVIRONMENTAL SCIENCES